Skip to main content Scroll Top

 A guide to this page:

-These are turbulent times for our nation’s forests, and rapid policy changes from the USDA and other federal agencies have left folks all over the country with questions about the future of the wild places they love.
+These are turbulent times for our nation’s forests.
+New legislation from Congress and rapid policy changes from federal agencies have left folks all over the country with questions about the future of the wild places they love.
 That’s why weve started a webpage dedicated to tracking many of the federal actions that we believe could impact the Chattooga River watershed.
 These actions are listed in roughly chronological order, and this page will be regularly updated.

 Photo: The Jamie L. Whitten Building, headquarters of the US Department of Agriculture in Washington, DC.
 USDA photo by Lance Cheung